Please login or create an account to join the discussion.

 Front cover of report titled “Farming at the sweet spot” with two farmers standing looking out over a golden field.

-The report, produced by Nature Friendly Farming Network (part of the organic certifier and charity the Soil Association) and the Wildlife Trust, finds that a modelled reduction of farming inputs; pesticides, fertilisers and animal feeds, would result in commercial gains for 165 UK farmers.
+The report, produced by Nature Friendly Farming Network and the Wildlife Trust, finds that a modelled reduction of farming inputs; pesticides, fertilisers and animal feeds, would result in commercial gains for 165 UK farmers.
 They refer to this balancing act as the ‘Maximum Sustainable Output’ -- the point where a farm achieves maximum output while harnessing the natural resources available to it.

 The report presents evidence from 165 UK farmers who staged strategic reductions in agricultural inputs (pesticides, fertilisers and off-farm animal feed) to achieve the ‘Maximum Sustainable Output’ (MSO) of the farm – the point where a farm obtains maximum output while using the natural resources available.
 Analysis carried out by Nethergill Associates found that farmers not only made a financial gain if they followed this approach but such measureswould also improve farmer wellbeing, reduce farming emissions, and enhance natural assets and farm resilience to international markets and extreme weather.